-What Is Galvanic Skin Response and What Does It Measure?
+Galvanic Skin Response: What Is It and What Does It Measure?

 The skin is an amazing and versatile organ.
 It’s not only smooth and often nice to look at, but also helps to regulate many functions of the body.
 It acts as a barrier against environmental threats, contains nerve cells that detect changes such as temperature and pressure, can heal itself, and (ideally) keeps your body at a steady 98.6 degrees.